-The amounts recorded as deferred tax assets as of December 31, 2011 and 2010 represent the amount of tax benefits of existing deductible temporary differences and carryforwards that are more likely than not to be realized through the generation of sufficient future taxable income within the carryforward period.
+The amounts recorded as deferred tax assets as of December 31, 2012 and 2011 represent the amount of tax benefits of existing deductible temporary differences and carryforwards that are more likely than not to be realized through the generation of sufficient future taxable income within the carryforward period.
 Significant management judgment is required in determining any valuation allowance recorded against deferred tax assets and liabilities.
-At December 31, 2009, the historical operating results of our discontinued operations, our cumulative loss position at that time and uncertainty surrounding our forecasts, led us to conclude that a valuation allowance was needed to offset most United States deferred tax assets, net of deferred tax liabilities except deferred tax liabilities related to indefinite lived intangible assets.
 During the year ended December 31, 2010, management concluded that it is more likely than not that a majority of our U.S. deferred tax assets will be realized through future taxable income.
 This conclusion was based, in part, on our achieving sustained profitability and projections of positive future earnings in the U.S. Therefore, we released a significant portion of the valuation allowances related to these deferred tax assets.
-The release of the above mentioned valuation allowances for net deferred tax assets in several foreign jurisdictions.
+The release of the above mentioned valuation allowances resulted in an income tax benefit of \$11.3 million during the year ending December 31, 2010.
+We provide valuation allowances for net deferred tax assets in several foreign jurisdictions.
+In 2012, the Company corrected the classification of deferred tax assets related to stock-based compensation expense of \$2.7 million from current to non-current.

-At December 31, 2011, we had federal and state net operating loss carryforwards available to offset future taxable income of approximately \$19.7 million.
-The operating loss carryforwards will begin to expire in 2012.
-Furthermore, we had foreign operating loss carryforwards to offset future taxable income of approximately \$1.8 million, which begin to expire in 2012.
-The Company also had federal and state general business and minimum tax credit carryforwards available to reduce future federal and state regular income taxes of approximately \$4.2 million, which begin to expire in 2013.
+At December 31, 2012, we had federal and state net operating loss carryforwards available to offset future taxable income of approximately \$16.4 million.
+The operating loss carryforwards will begin to expire in 2013.
+Furthermore, we had foreign operating loss carryforwards to offset future taxable income of approximately \$2.9 million, which begin to expire in 2013.
+The Company also had federal and state general business and minimum tax credit carryforwards available to reduce future federal and state regular income taxes of approximately \$4.3 million, which begin to expire in 2013.
 Approximately \$7.2 million of net operating losses are subject to an annual limitation of \$0.7 million imposed by change in ownership provisions of Section 382 of the Internal Revenue Code.
 As mentioned above, certain of these net operating loss and credit carryforwards have full valuation allowances set up against them.

-Undistributed earnings of our foreign subsidiaries amounted to approximately \$40.9 million, \$35.4 million and \$30.4 million at December 31, 2011, 2010 and 2009, respectively.
+Undistributed earnings of our foreign subsidiaries amounted to approximately \$46.0 million, \$40.9 million and \$35.4 million at December 31, 2012, 2011 and 2010, respectively.
 Our undistributed foreign earnings are indefinitely reinvested and, accordingly, no related provision for U.S federal and state income taxes has been provided.
 It is impracticable to estimate the total tax liability, if any, which would be created by the future distribution of these earnings.

-As at December 31, 2011 and 2010, cash and cash equivalents held by our foreign subsidiaries was \$15.9 million and \$17.1 million, respectively.
+At December 31, 2012 and 2011, cash and cash equivalents held by our foreign subsidiaries was \$19.2 million and \$15.9 million, respectively.
 These funds are not available for domestic operations unless the funds are repatriated.
 If the Company planned to or did repatriate these funds then U.S. federal and state income taxes would have to be recorded on such amounts.
 We currently have no plans and do not intend to repatriate any of our undistributed foreign earnings.
 The foreign earnings are considered permanently reinvested and will be used for foreign acquisitions, capital investments and operations.
 In July 2011, we acquired the assets of CMA, a Swedish manufacturer, and utilized approximately \$4.4 million of our foreign cash on hand to do so.
-Subsequently, in February 2012, the Company acquired all issued and outstanding shares of AHN Biotechnologie GmbH, a German manufacturer, and utilized approximately \$2.6 million of our foreign cash on hand in 2012 for capital improvements at this new subsidiary.
+In February 2012, the Company acquired all issued and outstanding shares of AHN Biotechnologie GmbH, a German manufacturer, and utilized approximately \$2.0 million of our foreign cash on hand.
+We also plan to use approximately \$1.3 million additional foreign cash on hand in 2013 for capital improvements at this new subsidiary.